AliGhorashiCMT/Sparse-networks-for-topological-photonics/rectangular_lattices/README.md

+### Quick synopsis of data

+If you only require access to the data required to reproduce our photonic crystals: `sg2-data.h5` contains all Fourier coefficients, which uniquely specify each lattice.
+For the inverse designed photonic crystals, you may find the first three Fourier coefficients (the salient ones) in `./inverse_design_smooth_symbols_random/inverse_design_params-class$(class).h5` and the 6 other Fourier coefficients (randomized for PhC diversity) in `./inverse_design_smooth_symbols/inverse_design_params-random-class$(class).h5`.

-## Scripts and notebooks that make the figures in the main text and supplement
+### Scripts and notebooks that make the figures in the main text and supplement

   **Band structures.ipynb**: Band structure of photonic crystal used in **Figure 1** of the main text.
 This notebook finds the Photonic crystal with the best k-wise gap.
 The associated dispersion of this photonic crystal is loaded from the log file in `./dispersion/logs/` and is subsequently plotted and saved by this notebook in `./figures/figure1-dispersion.pdf`.
 Symmetry data and k-wise gaps are read from `./sg2-data.h5`, which stores all data for TM modes in our original dataset.